oleg-nenashev/oleg-nenashev/consulting/README.md

 ### Developer Productivity

-- Automation, developer tools and CI/CD in Java/Maven, Golang, cloud native and .NET technology stacks.
+- Automation, developer tools, and CI/CD in Java/Maven, Golang, cloud-native, and .NET technology stacks.
-  I prefer GitHub Actions, Jenkins, Argo CD or Dagger, but have experience with other systems too.
+  I prefer GitHub Actions, Jenkins or Argo CD, but have experience with other systems too.
 - Artificial Intelligence and Generative AI for developer productivity.
 In particular, better documentation processing for LLMs and RAG.
 - Observability and Developer Productivity, especially in the areas of CI/CD and build tools.
   I have experience with OpenTelemetry, developer portals, and (too?) many cloud native tools.
-- Custom features, integrations and fixes for the open source projects which I maintain or contribute to: Jenkins, Testcontainers, OpenFeature, WireMock, Microcks, WinSW, and many others.
+- Custom features, integrations, and fixes for the open-source projects which I maintain or contribute to: Jenkins, Testcontainers, OpenFeature, WireMock, Microcks, WinSW, and many others.
 - DevOps and InnerSource transformation

 ### Jenkins Consulting

-I have 8+ years experience of creating large-scale CI/CD systems with Jenkins, for software, hardware and embedded projects.
+I have 8+ years of experience creating large-scale CI/CD systems with Jenkins for software, hardware and embedded projects.
 As a Jenkins core maintainer and a former governing board member, I have experience with many areas of the ecosystem.